-Domestic violence arrests for disorderly conduct are frequently charged.
-The allegation is a petty misdemeanor offense that carries extremely severe consequences and should not be taken lightly.
+Due to these severe domestic violence penalties, a Rhode Island domestic disorderly conduct charge should not be taken lightly.
 Even if you were simply in a loud argument with a significant other or family member, you can easily find yourself charged with domestic violence offense such as disorderly conduct.
-You will also realize that you have been ordered to have “no contact” with the other party to the incident.
+The average person does not also realize that as soon as you are charged with one of these domestic violence offense you will be immediately ordered to have “no contact” with the other party to the incident.

 When a “no contact” order is issued in a domestic violence case, the order prohibits the individual charged with domestic disorderly conduct from contacting the subject of the no contact order.
 It does not prevent the individual protected by the order from contacting the defendant.
 However, all too often individuals charged with minor domestic disorderly conduct charges end up serving time in prison for violating a no contact order.
 Even if the contact is consensual, and even initiated by the other party, if it is observed by the police or reported to the police it constitutes a new criminal offense for violation of a no contact order.
 Moreover, it also constitutes a violation of the terms and conditions of your bail in which you promised to keep the peace and be of good behavior.
 Typically, in this situation the prosecution and court will seek to revoke your bail and have you held without bail for two weeks as a bail violator under Rule 46G.

-Contact domestic violence defense attorney Matthew Marin today for a no obligation consultation.
+Contact domestic disorderly conduct defense attorneys at Marin and Barrett, Inc. today for a no obligation domestic violence defense strategy session.
 We can offer defense suggestions, and let you know what steps we can take to possibly beat the case, and keep your record clean.
 To discuss your domestic violence charges with an aggressive defense attorney, call 401-228-8271 or email at [email protected].